pyhctsa.operations.scaling.fluctuation_analysis

 lag : int or None, optional

-optional time-lag, as in Alvarez-Ramirez [3]
+Optional time-lag, as in Alvarez-Ramirez [3].
+Default is None.

 log_inc : bool, optional